UN estimates rebuilding Gaza will cost $30bn to $40bn

-AMMAN: A UN agency said Thursday rebuilding war-wracked Gaza will cost an estimated $30 billion to $40 billion and require an effort on a scale the world has not seen since World War II.
+AMMAN: A UN agency said Thursday rebuilding war-wracked Gaza will cost an estimated $30 billion to $40 billion and require an effort on a scale unseen since World War II.

-“The United Nations Development Programme’s initial estimates for the reconstruction of… the Gaza Strip surpasses $30 billion and could reach up to $40 billion,” said UN assistant secretary-general Abdallah al-Dardari.
+“The United Nations Development Programme’s initial estimates for the reconstruction of... the Gaza Strip surpass $30 billion and could reach up to $40 billion,” said UN assistant secretary-general Abdallah al-Dardari.

-“The scale of the destruction is huge and unprecedented… this is a mission that the global community has not dealt with since World War II.”
+“The scale of the destruction is huge and unprecedented...
+This is a mission that the global community has not dealt with since World War II,” Dardari told a press conference in the Jordanian capital Amman.

 Comments